apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 TarMK GC #2: estimation skipped because it was explicitly disabled
 ```

-Estimation can also be disabled because garbage collection is disabled as a whole.
+Estimation is also skipped when compaction is disabled on the system.
 In this case, the following message is printed instead.

 ```
 TarMK GC #2: estimation skipped because compaction is paused